 The State Government Orders issued (March 2021) orders for deduction of the electricity charges at source from the Fourteenth Finance Commission Grants of Panchayati Raj Institutions (PRI).
 For this purpose, the Energy Department was authorised to operate the head of account for remittance of the amounts so recovered.
-During the year 2021-22 the State Government had deducted an amount of ₹ 1,351.47 crore from Finance Commission grants of Local Bodies.
-Though the pre-conditions of Liquidity Infusion Scheme prescribed for clearance of the DISCOMs' dues, no specific condition/provision exists to deduct the amounts from the Finance Commission Grants.
-The 14th Finance Commission should be imposed either by the Union or the State Government for the release of funds.
+During the year 2021-22 the State Government had deducted an amount of ₹1,351.47 crore from Finance Commission grants of Local Bodies.
+Though the preconditions of Liquidity Infusion Scheme prescribed for clearance of the DISCOMs' dues, no specific condition/provision exists to deduct the amounts from the Finance Commission Grants.
+The 14th Finance Commission had specifically stipulated that no conditions other than those fixed by the Commission should be imposed either by the Union or the State Government for the release of funds.
 GoI has also instructed that, State Government should transfer Finance Commission grants without any deductions to implementing agencies and has to pay penalty equivalent to interest chargeable over market loans during last financial year if not transferred.